-Term Definition Categorisation This informs the category for the specified land under the Local Government Act 1993 Confined to Park and General Community Use Community Land Classification of land under the Local Government Act 1993 requiring a Plan of Management Council Crown Land Manager City of Sydney's appointed position under the Crown Land Management Act 2016 Crown Land Land owned by the State of New South Wales Crown Reserve Crown land that has been dedicated or reserved in accordance with legislation Outreach Services Voluntary and Professional Services - a service, group or program that provides food and material support, social contact, clinical outreach and critical care to people who are homeless as well as other disadvantaged groups Mobile voluntary services are not provided from a building or other fixed place but are provided from vehicles or general 'pop up' infrastructure within an outdoor public space Temporary Structure Is not designed, installed or constructed to be permanent; and Is erected on public land to facilitate demolition, excavation, construction or maintenance work; and site safety/security fencing, scaffolding, cantilevered work platforms and other constructed-related temporary structures; or Is erected on public land to facilitate events activities and involves the installation of stages, platforms, tents, marquees, booths and other events-related temporary structures
+Term Definition Categorisation This informs the category for the specified land under the Local Government Act 1993 Confined to Park and General Community Use Community Greening Community participation in activities, initiatives and programs that promote education and awareness on greening and the environment.
+Community Land Classification of land under the Local Government Act 1993 requiring a Plan of Management Council Crown Land Manager City of Sydney's appointed position under the Crown Land Management Act 2016 Crown Land Land owned by the State of New South Wales Crown Reserve Crown land that has been dedicated or reserved in accordance with legislation Outreach Services Voluntary and Professional Services - a service, group or program that provides food and material support, social contact, clinical outreach, and critical care to people who are homeless as well as other disadvantaged groups.
+Mobile voluntary services are not provided from a building or other fixed place but are provided from vehicles or general 'pop up' infrastructure within an outdoor public space Temporary Structure Is not designed, installed or constructed to be permanent; and Is erected on public land to facilitate demolition, excavation, construction, or maintenance work; and site safety/security fencing, scaffolding, cantilevered work platforms and other constructed-related temporary structures; or Is erected on public land to facilitate events activities and involves the installation of stages, platforms, tents, marquees, booths, and other events-related temporary structures.
+Tenure The authorisation upon which land or buildings are occupied, e.g. lease, licence, short-term agreement or easement.